Carbon emissions profiling

 The crisis has immediate implications for business in Australia.

 Disclosure of the emissions profile of firms not caught by these laws is largely a voluntary exercise, but they are also facing growing civil pressure to follow suit.
-Entities such as the Australian Securities & Investment Commission and the Australian Prudential Regulation Authority both made statements in 2023 emphasising the expectation for executives and Board Directors to ‘disclose and address ‘foreseeable and observable’ climate-related risks.
+Entities such as the Australian Securities & Investment Commission and the Australian Prudential Regulation Authority have both made statements emphasising the expectation for executives and Board Directors to ‘disclose and address ‘foreseeable and observable’ climate-related risks.
+A failure to do so appropriately could be considered “greenwashing”.

 Supply chain emissions profiles

-It is widely acknowledged that the carbon emissions of an organisation include the carbon embodied in its supply chain (known as their Scope 3 emissions).
+There are circumstances where disclosure of the carbon emissions of an organisation needs to include the carbon embodied in its supply chain (known as their Scope 3 emissions).
 In some cases, these can be much higher than from the internal processes of the primary reporting entity, but considerable effort may be required to trace these in a credible and standardised manner.

-Australian exporters of goods and services can also automatically find themselves classified as Scope 3 emitters for compliance with the regulations imposed on their overseas customers.
-The type of obligation that this may place on Australian exporters to disclose their status varies considerably across industry sectors, and with the location of the overseas importer.
+Australian exporters of goods and services may find that they are classified as Scope 3 emitters for compliance with environmental regulations imposed on their overseas customers.
+The type of their obligation will vary considerably across industry sectors and the location of the overseas importer.

-For example, the European Union has legislated a Carbon Border Adjustment Mechanism that comes into effect in 2025.
-This will impose a carbon tax on imports of electricity, cement, aluminium, fertilizer, and iron and steel products across the EU.
+For example, the European Union has legislated a Carbon Border Adjustment Mechanism that came into effect on 1 January 2025.
+This imposes a carbon tax on imports of electricity, cement, aluminium, fertilizer, and iron and steel products into the EU.

 The level of tax applied will depend on the emissions embodied in each product, and on the difference between the prevailing EU price and any carbon price paid in the production country.
-(The current price of one tonne of carbon dioxide in the Australian voluntary market is about $30; the EU CBAM levy is expected to reach AUD 150).
+(The price of one tonne of carbon dioxide in the Australian voluntary market reached $42.50 in November 2024; the EU CBAM levy is expected to reach AUD 150).

 Carbon offsets

 International efforts supporting the transition away from a carbon-intensive world are essentially relying on the immediate reduction in the emissions by the highest fossil fuel polluters.
-But some industry sectors argue that they cannot meet the deadlines for reducing their carbon emissions being imposed by regulators, and are instead pursuing other avenues.
+But some industry sectors argue that they cannot meet the regulatory deadlines for reducing their carbon emissions and are instead pursuing other avenues.

 The two alternatives receiving the highest investments are the “capture and underground storage” of carbon dioxide (CCUS or geo-sequestration); and biosequestration, which involves funding massive vegetation plantings to absorb it.

-But worse, the land diverted by these projects can diminish vital water resources for key food production regions, or destroy high value ecosystems.
-Both can have significant socio-economic implications in both the immediate and longer terms.
+But worse, the land diverted for these projects can diminish water resources that are vital for key food production regions, or which harbour high value ecosystems that are water sensitive.
+The loss in either can have significant socio-economic implications in the immediate and longer terms.

 The business case for disclosure

 Australian businesses not only need to understand their greenhouse risk profile, but also publish their plans for reducing it over the next 5 years.
-This data is increasingly being sought by large funds who operate across the globe and factor climate risk into their investment strategies .
+This data is increasingly being sought by large funds who operate across the globe and factor climate risk into their investment strategies.
+International benchmarks such as the Greenhouse Gas Protocol Corporate Standard and GRI can be helpful in responding to their concerns.

 This entry was posted in Home, News items.
 Bookmark the permalink.